crpark64/simple-dns-proxy/README.md

 This is a Custom DNS server.
 (IPv4 only, Standalone)

-I personally created it for testing mobile phone apps.
+Personally created it for testing mobile phone apps.

 I wanted to make it possible for the app to connect to a specific IP address on my mobile phone.